software-development-project-1/project-template/README.md

 - Once the application has started, visit http://localhost:8080 in a web browser to use the application
 - If you have trouble starting the application with the ./mvnw spring-boot:run command

+## Generate a JAR file for the application and run the application using the JAR file
+- Use the command: ./mvnw package
+- Run: java -jar target/quizzer-0.0.1-SNAPSHOT.jar
+- Open the application in:  http://localhost:8080
+* When you change the application’s code, you need to re-generate the JAR file with the ./mvnw package command to have a JAR file for the latest version of the application.

 ## Render Instruction

 - Sign in to Render using Github account